FINANCIAL ANALYSIS : Financing

 The company uses shareholders’ equity and bank or financial debts to finance its investments.
 These investments must gradually generate enough positive cash flow to repay debt and provide a return to shareholders.

-In the static approach, analysis tries to answer the following two questions:
+In the static approach, analysis tries to answer the following three questions: